• Naglee Park welcome sign

 Photo credit: Luna Park Chalk Art Festival

 As their names suggest, the neighborhoods behind Downtown San Jose are brimming with parks and outdoor spaces.
-Hop on a bike or follow the Coyote Creek Trail on foot south from Watson Park past Miguelita Creek down the trail to Roosevelt Park, then continue down the trail to finish your adventure at William Street and Selma Olinder Park.
+Hop on a bike or follow the Coyote Creek Trail on foot south from Watson Park to explore the quiet beauty of the surrounding neighborhoods.